SpinW/pySpinW/docs/developers/adr/007_expected_behaviour_for_site_changes.md

 The implementation of this is rather trivial, but it suggests a design choice.
 That is that the `CouplingGroup` object acts a list of all equivalent sites according to the symmetry group - as opposed to, for example, creating couplings then applying a symmetry.
+It also means that the `CouplingGroup` object needs to be designed in such a way that it is insensitive to symmetry.

 Implications for couplings under symmetry
 -----------------------------------------